jzmack/pingsweeper/README.md

 ```sh
 python pingsweep.py -s 192.168.1.0/24 -t 0.5 -c 3
 ```

+## Known Issues

+This script was originally designed for Windows and usage on Linux/Mac systems is currently limited.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.